romanofoti/ds_blog/_posts/2017-5-4-exploring_recommenders_movielens_dataset.md

 Singular Value Decomposition (SVD) is a common technique of matrix decomposition often used, among other things, for dimensionality reduction.
 I will not provide a thorough description of the SVD implementation, one can read about it in textbooks or online everywhere, but the gist is to try to represent the user-movie rating matrix as the product of 3 matrices.
 Such matrices will represent the User latent factors, the Movie latent factors and the "relevance" of the given latent factor for the overall rating of a movie.
 Much like in dimensionality reduction, only the most relevant latent factors are be selected to build an SVD based recommender system.

 A huge drawback of this implementation, is that the rating matrix is usually very sparse and SVD will try to decompose it by considering the missing values as zero.
-There are techniques to overcome this limitation, some of which are described (TK).
+There are techniques to overcome this limitation, some of which are described <a href="https://papers.nips.cc/paper/3208-probabilistic-matrix-factorization.pdf" >here</a>.
 As done previously with the cosine similarity approach, I apply SVD on the delta ratings matrix, that is, on the matrix defined as the difference between a given rating and the average rating of the given user.

 ```python